Getting Started

 @using dymaptic.GeoBlazor.Core.Model

-6. In Program.cs (for each executable project), add the following line to your builder.Services to inject logic components like GeometryEngine.
+3. In Program.cs (for both Server and Client projects, if applicable), add the following line to your builder.Services to inject logic components like GeometryEngine.

 builder.Services.AddGeoBlazor(builder.Configuration);